 P values determine whether your hypothesis test results are statistically significant.
 Statistics use them all over the place.
 You’ll find P values in t-tests, distribution tests, ANOVA, and regression analysis.
 P values have become so important that they’ve taken on a life of their own.
 They can determine which studies are published, which projects receive funding, and which university faculty members become tenured!

 Ironically, despite being so influential, P values are misinterpreted very frequently.
 What is the correct interpretation of P values?
 What do P values really mean?
 That’s the topic of this post!

 P values are a slippery concept.
 Don’t worry.
-I’ll explain P values using an intuitive, concept-based approach so you can avoid a very common misinterpretation that that can cause you serious problems.
+I’ll explain p-values using an intuitive, concept-based approach so you can avoid making a widespread misinterpretation that can cause serious problems.